 - Trochanteric bursitis can also make it painful to lie on your hip.

-Olecranon bursitis is inflammation around your elbow.
-The affected bursae are located at the tip of your elbow (olecranon).
-In some cases, small nodules can be felt within the bursa.
+- Olecranon bursitis is inflammation around your elbow.
+The affected bursae are located at the tip of your elbow, called the olecranon.
+In some cases, small nodules can be felt within the bursae.
 It’s usually chronic.

 The most common causes of bursitis are injuries or damage to your bursae.
 Damage may trigger pain, swelling, and redness in the affected area.